mrush-ilao/ilao-documentation/docs/source/cms_structured_structured_text.rst

 Paired markup section
 =======================

-Please see the paired markup documentation on how the paired markup works.
+Please see the :ref:`cms-paired-markup` documentation on how to use paired markup.

 List segments section
 =======================